Sponsorships, Donations, International Cooperation, etc.

 University students from the Asia-Oceania region are invited to Japan to participate in training, fieldwork and theme-based presentations together with Japanese students and experience traditional culture, crafts and food with the aim to deepen their understanding of Japan and nurture the young generation who will be leaders in promoting mutual understanding and contributing to peace in the Asia-Oceania region.
-It is held every July for about three weeks, while traveling around Japan.
+It is held every year from Jun to July for about three weeks, while traveling around Japan.

 Launched in 1975, the program is operated with the cooperation of the JAL Foundation and JAL and has attracted 1,641 international students up till FY2019.

 In recent years, alumni associations have been created around the world to connect participant across countries and build an alumni network around the world.